Functionality in Trade Dress Prosecution and Litigation: Protecting the Look and Feel of Products and Packaging

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to IP counsel on protecting trade dress and overcoming the challenges and limitations related to functionality.
-The panel will examine functionality in both applications and litigation and discuss how functionality is addressed in USPTO registration and federal court decisions.
+This CLE webinar will guide IP counsel on identifying and overcoming challenges related to the distinction between nonfunctionality and functionality.
+The panel will examine judicial treatment of that distinction in the registration and litigation contexts.

 - Functionality in trade dress law